The World’s First National Park

 Although poaching reduced herd numbers to about two dozen animals by 1902, Yellowstone is the only place in North America where there has been a continuous free-roaming bison population since prehistoric times.
 Today, Yellowstone lays claim to a population of more than 3,000 American bison, the largest land mammal in North America.

-Bison prefer the park’s grasslands during the summer, and can be seen near thermals along the Madison River in wintertime.
-The park’s Hayden and Lamar Valleys are year-round habitats for the buffalo.
+Bison prefer the park’s grasslands during the summer and can be seen near thermals along the Madison River in wintertime.
+The park’s Hayden and Lamar Valleys are year-round habitats for buffalo.
 If you encounter one in the wild, it’s recommended to remain at least 25 yards away.
 Every year, more people are injured by bison than bears in Yellowstone.
 Mostly, this happens when people get too close to them.
 Despite their size, these animals, which can weigh a ton, are surprisingly agile.

 Yellowstone is one of the few places in the United States that Grizzly Bears can be found in the wild.
-While black bears, also present in the park, tend to inhabit forested areas where they climb tress to access food, grizzlies prefer open meadows and valley areas.
+While black bears, also present in the park, tend to inhabit forested areas where they climb trees to access food, grizzlies prefer open meadows and valley areas.
 It is not uncommon to encounter a grizzly bear in Yellowstone’s open backcountry, but due to the bear’s characteristic aggression, it’s wise to give them a wide berth.
 In fact, the park enforces seasonal restrictions that prohibit human entry to different areas.
 This is to protect visitors and allow bears space to “pursue natural behavior patterns free from human disturbance.”

 If you do happen upon a grizzly, make sure to keep your distance — at least 100 yards away.
 Familiarize yourself with Yellowstone’s bear precautions to prevent incidents and minimize your risk of encountering a bear.